-Basically, the HTML5 Player is the interface that appears around the slide content.
+The HTML5 Player is the interface that appears around the slide content.
 It includes several components: Side Bar, Top Bar, Toolbar, etc. which let viewers control the presentation while it is playing.
-ActivePresenter new version allows you to customize HTML5 Player Settings or Template more easily and more specifically.
+ActivePresenter now allows you to customize HTML5 Player Settings or Template more easily and specifically.
 So, if you need to export projects to HTML5, don’t miss this article.

-Initially, to dive even deeper into player customization, you have to open the Player Settings dialog.
+Initially, to dive even deeper into player customization, you have to open the Player Settings window.
 Go to the Export tab > Player Settings.

-Then, the Player Settings dialog will pop up as the screenshot below:
+Then, the Player Settings window will pop up as the screenshot below:

 - Skin (1) is the skin/ template type of the HTML5 Player.
 Skin list contains the skins that ActivePresenter provides.

 - Preset (2) contains the list of the preset parameters.
-So, you can save the parameters changes in the custom templates that ActivePresenter provides or creates new templates.
+You can save the parameters changes in the Custom templates that ActivePresenter provides or creates new templates.

-- Parameters (3) contain the parameters and their value to customize the General Parameters and Color Parameters.
+- Parameters (3) contains the parameters and their value to customize the General Parameters and Color Parameters.
 Both of those parameters have many sections inside to customize.

 - Preview (4) lets you preview the changes and adjustments you have made.

 - Operation Mode (5) allows you to select the mode to export parameters changes.
-You can customize the player look by selecting one mode separately or all four modes at once.
+You can customize the player look by selecting each mode separately or all four modes at once.

 Take a look at Working with Operation Modes for more information.

-As said earlier, ActivePresenter new version has some new features to support you in customizing HTML5 Player more specifically.
+ActivePresenter offers you several new features such as Preloader and Resources to customize HTML5 Player more specifically.
 Now, we will take step by step to customize HTML5 Player Settings in ActivePresenter.

 General Settings (6)